River Station

 River Station, earlier known as the San Fernando Street Depot and later commonly referred to as old River Station, was a Southern Pacific Railroad passenger station location, southwest of the Los Angeles River and north of Downtown, in Los Angeles, California.
 The original building served as the company's primary Los Angeles terminal until the opening of Arcade Depot in 1888.
 A rebuilt station would continue to operate as a passenger stop until 1915 when it was retained for freight and storage.
 The location for both stations was at the Southern Pacific's Los Angeles freight yard, at the north end of present-day Chinatown in Central Los Angeles.
 It was demolished in 1940, though the site is noted within "The Cornfield" section of Los Angeles State Historic Park.

 History

 First station (1875−1883)

-The station was opened following the Southern Pacific's acquisition of the Los Angeles & San Pedro Railroad in 1873 and the railroad's construction of line linking San Francisco to Los Angeles.
-The first station utilizing the site was a wooden structure built in 1875, though passenger and logistical operations did not move here until June 1877.
+The station in Los Angeles utilized by Southern Pacific was that of the Los Angeles & San Pedro Railroad, which was acquired by SP in 1873.
+It was located at Alameda and Commercial.
+The railroad built a new wooden station on San Fernando Street in 1875, though passenger and logistical operations did not move here until June 16, 1877.
 Transcontinental trains started serving the station in 1881.
 The two-story building had both women's and men's waiting rooms and later had a hotel and restaurants added to it.
 The station was assigned the first telephone number in Los Angeles in 1882.